 You'll be able to choose from a variety of courses to suit your needs while also having the option to divert from your original course, by embarking on a new and fascinating adventure!
 Education isn't the only thing you'll gain from these experiences, and you'll also be graduating with a new perspective, a sense of adventure, and a renewed passion for learning.

-Head over to the nearest AECC office to get an in-depth understanding of when, where, and how to get started on your dream degree in veterinary.
+Head over to the nearest AECC office or fill out the inquiry form to obtain in-depth information about these study destinations, the best universities to attend, and how to get started on pursuing your desired degree in veterinary.

 Frequently Asked Questions

 Veterinary medicine deals with the prevention, diagnosis, and treatment of diseases and injuries in animals.
 Veterinary science, on the other hand, is the study of animal health and disease.
 In general, veterinary medicine is focused on the practical application of scientific knowledge to the care of animals, while veterinary science is focused on the research and study of animal health and disease.
 Both play important roles in promoting the health and well-being of animals.